Our Las Vegas federal crimes lawyers defend clients throughout Nevada for alleged offenses that:

 If charges are brought, we always try to plea bargain a favorable resolution so you avoid trial.
 But if necessary we are ready to take your case to a jury and argue zealously for a “not guilty” verdict.

-For information about the federal criminal justice system in California, go to our informational article on fighting federal crimes in California
+In California?
+Go to our informational article on fighting federal crimes in California

 - UScourts.gov: Court role and structure.